phpstan/phpstan/website/src/writing-php-code/phpdoc-types.md

 }
 ```

-To use a local type alias elsewhere, you can import it using the `@phpstan-import-type` annotation:
+To use a local type alias elsewhere, you can import it using the `@phpstan-import-type` annotation in another class' PHPDocs:

 ```php
 /**